williamlamjy/mTracker/docs/UserGuide.md

 ```
 mTracker$main> edit 2
-	Please enter one or more Etf parameters to edit separated by spaces only.
+	Please enter one or more Etf parameters to edit separated by a single space only.
 	done-status, name, current-price, sentiment, past-returns, remarks
 mTracker$edit> name current-price
 	Enter new name: